 - Failure to run system and verify that system requirements are met may cause a significant delay in starting the test administration.

-- If you require accommodations for your Accuplacer test, please contact APSU Disability Services at 931-221-6230 at least two weeks prior to your scheduled test date.
+- If you require accommodations for your Accuplacer test, please contact APSU Student Disability Resource Center at 931-221-6230 at least two weeks prior to your scheduled test date.

 NOTE: A school staff member must be present during the entire administration, including check-in.
 Test administrators reserve the right to dismiss a student who is not complying with directions.

 - A calculator icon will appear in the upper right corner of the test screen during the matematics test and may be accessed for any question that requires the use of a calculator.
 PERSONAL CALCULATORS ARE NOT PERMITTED.

 - ALL students must present valid photo ID or a student identification form per College Board requirements in order to test—no exceptions.
 APSU will provide the test administrator with a roster on which to indicate the type of photo ID presented by the student at the time of testing and all students must sign the roster.

 - Test administrator (not school staff) must check each student’s photo ID (or ID form) individually and have each one sign the testing roster.